Dilated cardiomyopathy in children

 If symptoms worsen or become severe, your child will be referred for evaluation by a heart failure specialist and advanced therapies such as intravenous medications, mechanical heart pumps (ventricular assist devices), and heart transplantation may be considered.

 What are the long-term health issues for my child?

-Exercise guidelines: An individual exercise program is best planned with the doctor so that all factors can be included.
-Children with DCM are often not allowed to play competitive sports.
-The children can usually participate in gym class but should be allowed to self-limit their level of exertion and they should not be graded (which could increase the pressure to exceed their natural limits).
+Exercise guidelines: An active lifestyle is associated with better outcomes in DCM.
+An individualized exercise guideline for your child will be developed and discussed.
+Children with significant DCM are often not allowed to play competitive sports.
+However, children are usually encouraged to participate in recreational sports and gym class but should be allowed to self-limit their level of exertion.